Saturday, July 28th 2012

 We stopped for tea in Guido’s Coronation Restaurant under a railway bridge.
 The staff all speak broad Glaswegian but photos on the wall, mixed in with film stars, suggest the family came from Italy in the 1930s.

 This area, the East End, is somewhat mixed, compared with the city centre.
 There are once fine old buildings, modern blocks, vacant lots and derelict sites.
-There is a general area of neglect and of life having moved elsewhere.
+There is a general air of neglect and of life having moved elsewhere.

 A case in point is The Square.
 The Church of St Andrew was built in the mid-18th century by Allan Dreghorn and Mungo Naismith (completion date 1756) who consciously based its design on St Martin-in-the-Fields in London.
 A square of fine houses soon grew up around it and the district became that of the “Tobacco Lords”, merchants who had become wealthy in the tobacco trade.
 Times changed, however, and the focus of activity moved west to the present city centre, leaving this district to stagnation and decline.
 The church became derelict.
 The building was restored in the year 2000 to become a Centre for Scottish Culture, complete with a basement restaurant.